All Episodes

 And then the next thing is securing our border.

-We do it for national security reasons and we do it to ensure that Americans that are out of work have the best shot at getting these jobs.
+We do it for national security reasons, and we do it to ensure that Americans that are out of work have the best shot at getting these jobs.

 I think we need to put the American worker first.

-And in particular the hardest hit demographic has been black Americans have been hit unbelievably hard under the last eight years of Obama.
+And in particular, the hardest hit demographic has been black Americans have been hit unbelievably hard under the last eight years of Obama.

 It's not fair to them.

-So I I don't have much to say to them except that they own Hillary Clinton if she wins.
+So I don't have much to say to them except that they own Hillary Clinton if she wins.

-They always have to thread this needle Jack and uh I'm hoping that he's able to pull it out.
+And I'm hoping that he's able to pull it out.

 I hope he can win your state of Florida.